SamAsEnd/418-compiler/README.md

  - all variables can only holds integer
  - all variables will be initialized by `0`.
  - their must be at least one space b/n the var keyword and the identifier
- - the identifier name must be an alpha numeric sequance with an underscore
+ - the identifier name must be an alpha numeric sequence with an underscore
  - the identifier name shouldn't start with a number
  - the identifier name shouldn't be a keyword